Forestierr/Genius-square/README.md

 1. Run the program using Python.
 2. Click on the grid to place the 7 blockers.
 3. Watch the solver find a solution or reset the game by pressing `r`.

+### Change the difficulty

+To change the difficulty, you can click on the "Difficulty" button on the right side of the grid.
+`S` for Starter, `J` for Junior, `E` for Expert, `M` for Master, and `W` for Wizard.
+To understand the difficulty, refer to the rules of the game section above.

+> Notes: The difficulty is only implemented in the backpropagation solver.

 ## Screenshots